 Q. Student Organizations / Clubs

-The purpose of a community is provide a way for departments, organizations, or individuals to present or maintain information they need to share with others in the university ccommunity or the public.
-A community can be public for the whole world to see, or to certain ENMU Staff/Faculty of your choice.
-It can be restricted to certain groups of Faculty, Staff, or students, depending on the purpose.
+The purpose of a community is provide a way for departments, organizations or individuals to present or maintain information they need to share with others in the University community or the public.
+A community can be public for the whole world to see, or it can be restricted to certain groups of faculty, staff or students, depending on the purpose.
 Communication Services will set up the community for you, and our technical trainer, Daniel Swinford, can provide portal community training so you can manage and maintain your community.

 Joining an existing organization or community: View an organization's public page to find out how to join or associate, or click available communities below.